 Current Research Interests

-Her current research investigates different community responses to the challenges of globalization, with an emphasis on gender and the politics of reproduction.
+Her current research investigates various community responses to the challenges of globalization, with an emphasis on gender and the politics of reproduction.

 Areas of Teaching and Responsibility at Augsburg University

-Sarah Combellick-Bidney teaches courses on law and society, gender politics, and globalization and social movements.
+Sarah Combellick-Bidney teaches comparative and international relations courses on law and society, globalization and social movements, and US foreign policy.